Diagnosing Sleep Apnea

 Sleep apnea is a breathing disorder in which the airway repeatedly closes or narrows throughout the night, restricting airflow and oxygen.
 There are two main types of sleep apnea: obstructive sleep apnea (OSA) and central sleep apnea (CSA).

-Central sleep apnea is less common than OSA and occurs when the brain fails to alert the body’s muscles to continuously breathe.
-As a result, breathing starts and stops, with each pause in breathing lasting about 10 seconds or longer.
+Central sleep apnea is much less common than OSA and occurs when the brain fails to alert the body’s muscles to continuously breathe.
+As a result, breathing starts and stops, with each pause in breathing lasting 10 seconds or longer.

 How Is Sleep Apnea Diagnosed?